aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/headers-and-footers/get/_index.md

 {{< /tabs >}}
 {{< /nosnippet >}}

-## Cloud SDK Family
+## Code samples in Python, Java, C#, JavaScript, PHP, C++, Golang, Ruby, Swift, Dart

-Using an SDK is the best way to speed up the development.
-An SDK takes care of low-level details and lets you focus on your project tasks.
-Please check out the [GitHub repository](https://github.com/aspose-words-cloud) for a complete list of Aspose.Words Cloud SDKs.
+Using SDK is the best way to speed up the development.
+Please go to the [GitHub](https://github.com/aspose-words-cloud) repository to explore a wide family of our Cloud SDKs.
+These powerful libraries take care of low-level programming details and let you focus on your primary tasks.

-The following code examples demonstrate how to make calls to Aspose.Words web services using various SDKs:
+The following code samples show how to interact with REST API using almost any mainstream programming language:

 **Case 1: Get a Header or Footer in a Document**